Healthy Homes Assessment Marewa

 Draught Stopping Marewa

-If a draught could be felt through gaps that are too large or holes that it needs to be closed.
+If a draught could be perceived as a result of gaps or holes that it needs to be closed.

 What are unjustifiable gaps or holes?

-Get the complete information to the Healthy Homes draught stopping requirements.
+Find the complete specifications for the Healthy Homes draught stopping requirements.

 draught stopping building inspections